 I would love it if everyone realized how incredibly important this free education program is that DREAM offers.
 It has been a very important experience and I am grateful to DREAM for giving me the opportunity to provide education to our children.

 – Maria, Mother of Carlos

 DREAM means a lot to me because they are concerned about education within the community and DREAM helps the children have a better way of life in the future.

 The Montessori Program is an adequate way for my son to learn and develop in society.
 I would like for everyone to know that DREAM is a great family Project and has been an incredible experience for us.
 I am a beneficiary of the Project and can say they truly reach their objectives.

 For me, A Ganar was a great experience.
-I could see how it changed my life, my self esteem, my development, my abilities…and I realized how much I am worth.
+I can see how it changed my life, my self esteem, my development, my abilities… and I realize how much I am worth.
 It was spectacular because through all this my attitude improved.
 I know what I want.
 I can identify and fight for it!

 I like DREAM because I am learning to read and learning more and more about literacy.
 I also like that we play sports and can go to the park.
 I like the teachers because they treat me well and respect everyone!

 I am very grateful for the opportunity to work at DREAM.
 The students remind me every day why I became a volunteer, and the diverse group of volunteers and staff remind me that this world is full of amazing individuals.
 Working for DREAM is a personally fulfilling experience that also helps me to fulfill the needs of others.

 I like to come to DREAM because they teach me things I don’t know yet, like computers, English and math.
 I like the classes because there are fewer kids.
 My favorite class is computers because I can look up homework and use Microsoft Word.

 I like to come to DREAM to learn.
 Also, we go on trips and have a lot of fun.
 I am learning to play the guitar too and I like that a lot.
 I like all the classes, but my favorite is math.
 One day, I would like to go to the University and be a lawyer.